AndrewJBateman/angular-material-app/README.md

 ## General info

-* A Gary Simon tutorial was followed (based on Angular 4) but the app.module.ts, app.component,ts and app.component.html required changes due to changes in Angular 7.
+* A Gary Simon tutorial was followed (based on Angular 4) but the app.module.ts, app.component.ts and app.component.html required changes due to changes in Angular 7/8.

 * Materials modules begin with 'mat' and not 'md'; md has been deprecated.